Omni-AVSR: Towards Unified Multimodal Speech Recognition with Large Language Models: Experiments and Results

 \textbf{Pre-Processing}.
 We follow \cite{autoavsr, llama-AVSR, llama-MTSK} for the datasets pre-processing.
 For video, we crop the mouth region of interests (ROIs) through a bounding box of $96$ × $96$.
 Each frame is normalised by subtracting the mean and dividing by the standard deviation of the training set.
 Audio data undergo z-normalisation per utterance.

 \textbf{\texttt{Omni-AVSR} Details}.
 We use AV-HuBERT Large as the visual encoder and Whisper medium as the audio encoder.
 The projection layers consist of two linear layers with a ReLU activation in between.
 For the LLM backbone, we adopt LLaMA 3.2-1B \cite{dubey2024llama} in our main experiments.
 Following prior work \cite{llama-AVSR, llama-MTSK, llama-SMoP}, both the LLM and video encoder are fine-tuned via LoRA modules applied to the query and value projection matrices with rank $64$.
-We evaluate three \texttt{Omni-AVSR} variants, depending on the LoRA configuration used: \texttt{Omni-AVSR-S}, \texttt{Omni-AVSR-T}, and \texttt{Omni-AVSR-ST}.